fuse-open/docs/articles/fuse-for-designers.md

 ```
 ![Each Count](../media/fuse-for-designers/Images/EachCount.png)

 That’s great, but what is actually happening when you tell `Each` to do this?
 Think about it like this:

 * Step1: `Each` takes its children and makes them into one re-usable component.

-* Step2: It then makes copies of that component based on the number in `Count=“”` property.
+* Step2: It then makes copies of that component based on the number in `Count=""` property.

 * Step3: It places those as children of the `Each’s` parent.